ElasticLINQ/ElasticLINQ/NOTES.md

 The latter is more easily discovered but the former should be kept around as it is the same pattern used in Select projections.
 Recommend the former for the less common orderings and latter for common.

 ### New operations
-Where ElasticSearch exceeds the basic LINQ patterns some additional extensions are provided to expose that functionality.
+Where Elasticsearch exceeds the basic LINQ patterns some additional extensions are provided to expose that functionality.

 ####Extensions
 A number of extensions on IQueryable are available via ``ElasticQueryExtensions`` to provide some of this functionality, this includes: